loveencounterflow/icql-dba/README.md

 recording the foreign keys pragma state (being `false`), set it to `false` (a no-op), and then, when your contextualized function finishes, re-set it to its prior state—which would most often be `true` but is `false` in this case, so that's another no-op.
-This is not the recommended way to go, though; it's probably better to stick to either using the pragma or else the contextualizer / context handler, but not both.
+This is not the recommended way to go, though; it's probably better to stick to either using the pragma or else the context manager, but not both.

+Note that the `dba.with_foreign_keys_off()` context handler will *not* check for foreign keys violations;
+this part has to be done seperately by client code.

 ## Connection Initialization